ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

   - `sudo chmod -R 666 .charon`.

 ### I see a lot of errors after running `docker compose up`
-    It`s because both Geth and Lighthouse start syncing and so there`s connectivity issues among the containers.
+    It`s because both Nethermind and Lighthouse start syncing and so there's connectivity issues among the containers.
 Simply let the containers run for a while.
-You won`t observe frequent errors when Geth finishes syncing.
+You won't observe frequent errors when Nethermind finishes syncing.
 You can also add a second beacon node endpoint for something like Infura by adding a comma separated API URL to the end of `CHARON_BEACON_NODE_ENDPOINTS` in the docker-compose.yml.